 Definition: Utility marketing is a type of marketing that demonstrates how a product can be valuable to a consumer’s life as a way to encourage them to purchase it.
 An example of utility in marketing would be a company that sells kitchen appliances.
 They can demonstrate the utility of their product by showcasing how it will make cooking easier, faster, or more efficient.

 In simple words, it is a way of marketing the utility of a product or service to a customer.
 The dictionary meaning of the word Utilitythe state of being useful, profitable, or beneficial, and utility in marketing refers to the benefit or value a customer can receive from a product or service.

 What is Utility in Marketing?

-Utility marketing is the process of communicating the value or usefulness of a product to a consumer.
-Many times during product design itself, utility is involved so that the customer is himself convinced to buy the product.
-It is the situation where a marketer tries to convince a consumer that the product they are exchanging their money for will provide them with the maximum satisfaction.
+Utility marketing is a marketing strategy of communicating the value or usefulness of a product to a consumer in a way to convert them to purchase.
+Many times during product design itself, utility is involved so that the customer is convinced to buy the product.
+It is a situation where a marketer tries to convince a consumer that the product they are exchanging their money for will provide them with maximum satisfaction.

 The utility of form refers to the product that an organization offers to its consumer base, for example, bread, electronics, vehicles, etc.

 A product’s form is related to the whole process of transformation of raw material into a finished good.
 This process is often done by one or more partner companies and involves active participation from the marketer, telling the productive chain what consumers expect from the product, how it should look like and what should it do.

 Form as a type of utility marketing allows the consumer to see the value of a product when it is in its finished form.
 For example, consumers of bread will not see the value of bread if it is presented as wheat flour.
 It is because it is being offered as an end product that consumers see value in it.
 Similarly, Mobile phones beat landlines and laptops beat desktops because of their form utility.